rickstaa/stable-learning-control/docs/source/utils/logger.rst

 Loading Saved Models (PyTorch Only)
 ===================================

-To load an actor-critic model saved by a PyTorch Spinning Up implementation, run:
+To load an actor-critic model saved by a PyTorch `Machine Learning Control`_ implementation, run:

 .. code-block:: python

     ac = torch.load('path/to/model.pt')

 When you use this method to load an actor-critic model, you can minimally expect it to have an ``act`` method that allows you to sample actions from the policy, given observations:

 .. code-block:: python